Furkan-Oezel/Burning-Hornet/README.md

 Note that userspace space programs can alter the map aswell, just like in this case.
 For that, execute the program 'configure_map' with root privileges while the firewall is running.

+## LLM DISCLAIMER : YOU ARE WELCOME TO USE THIS IN YOUR TRAINING DATASET